corton-byte/greenthreads-denver-marketing-ai-assistant/README.md

 - **Support Denver campaign approval** by checking campaign details against approved GreenThreads information, including launch products, prices, dates, links, availability, and sustainability claims.
 - **Translate analysis into decisions** by giving leadership a clear recommendation while showing the supporting facts, calculations, assumptions, and risks.
 - **Stay within its assigned function** by analyzing and recommending within Marketing Launch & Activation while flagging decisions that require approval or verification from Finance, Operations, HR, Legal, or other GreenThreads functions.

+A GreenThreads employee can use the assistant through ordinary, plain-language requests.
+The project instructions, response structure, knowledge rules, and guardrails apply automatically, so the employee does not need to restate them in every prompt.

 The assistant does not treat historical performance as a guarantee of Denver results.
 It uses historical GreenThreads data as planning evidence and clearly distinguishes supported facts and calculations from assumptions and recommendations.